Art & Design | UAL Professional Diploma in Creative Enterprise | Level 4

 Our UAL Level 4 Professional Diploma in Creative Enterprise has been designed to provide you with the skills, knowledge and understanding necessary to develop your career as a freelance or self-employed creative professional.
 It will inspire and help you to define your artistic ambitions.
 Throughout the course you will be able to develop your creative enterprise skills, expanding your contact base whilst continuing or forming your own creative start-up projects and arts professional practice.

 - A unique one-year programme to enable you to succeed in your creative start-up

 - Learn specialist entrepreneurial skills such as making a pitch and writing a business plan

 - Work with industry specialists on live briefs

-There are no age restrictions for this qualification.
-The majority of students are expected to be 18+ when they start this qualification, with most having completed A-Levels, Level 3 Extended Diplomas or a relevant apprenticeship.
+There are no age restrictions for this qualification although students will be expected to be 18+ when they start, having completed A-Levels, a Level 3 Extended Diploma or a relevant apprenticeship.

 What will you learn during this course?